zuozhenggh/learning-library/developer-library/forms-to-oci/compile/compile.md

 # Compile and Run Forms

-In this lab, you will install a database schema in the database, and compile Oracle Forms samples.
+In this lab, you will install a database schema and compile Oracle Forms samples.

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 20 minutes

 ### Objectives

 In this lab, you will:
 * Install a schema in a database
 * Compile Oracle Forms samples
-* Configure Oracle Forms Runtime to start them
+* Configure Oracle Forms Runtime
-* Run them
+* Run the samples

 ### Prerequisites